jsmmr/ruby_table_structure/README.md

 # => [["ID", "Name", "Pet 1", "Pet 2", "Pet 3", "Q1", "Q2", "Q3"], ["1", "Taro", "🐱", "🐶", "", "⭕️", "❌", "⭕️"], ["2", "Hanako", "🐇", "🐢", "🐿", "⭕️", "⭕️", "❌"]]
 ```

-Writes the items converted by the schema to file as CSV:
+Write the items converted by the schema to file as CSV:
 ```ruby
 File.open('sample.csv', 'w') do |f|
   writer.write(items, to: CSV.new(f))
 end
 ```

-Writes the items converted by the schema to stream as CSV with Rails:
+Write the items converted by the schema to stream as CSV with Rails:
 ```ruby
 # response.headers['X-Accel-Buffering'] = 'no' # Required if Nginx is used for reverse proxy
 response.headers['Cache-Control'] = 'no-cache'